quinncomendant/ChipiChat.lbaction/README.md

 config set default_action_opens_automatically true
 ```

-The best settings to carry on a conversation is to use the LaunchBar alert model dialog, with a Reply button:
+The best settings to carry on a conversation is to use LaunchBar alerts, which has a Reply button:

 ```
 config set default_action alert